voidberg/jasmine-bamboo-reporter/README.md

 [![npm module downloads per month](http://img.shields.io/npm/dm/jasmine-bamboo-reporter.svg?style=flat)](https://www.npmjs.org/package/jasmine-bamboo-reporter)
 [![Dependency status](https://david-dm.org/voidberg/jasmine-bamboo-reporter.svg?style=flat)](https://david-dm.org/voidberg/jasmine-bamboo-reporter)

 > A reporter for Jasmine which produces a report compatible with Atlassian Bamboo Mocha Test Parser.
+It supports 'test sharding' or multiple instances of Jasmine running via Protractor.
+This support is handled by locking the results file and then merging with any previous results.

 ## Installation